-In the event you reinstall the Circle app, or want to use another device to manage Circle, we'll use this phone number to text you a "passcode" so that you aren't locked out of managing your Circle!
+In the event you reinstall the Circle app, or want to use another device to manage Circle, we'll use this number to text you a "passcode" so that you aren't locked out of managing your Circle!
 Tap Next to move on.

 Non-US Circle setup: The Circle app will automatically detect the regional information setup in the device that you are using to set up your Circle device and insert the country code for you (such as Sweden in the middle screenshot above).
-If the country code that is automatically selected does not match your actual phone number, you may tap on the country flag or phone icon to select the proper country code.
+If the country code that is automatically selected does not match your actual texting number, you may tap on the country flag or icon to select the proper country code.

 Subscribing to Circle Premium

 Circle on NETGEAR comes with basic features that are free to use.
-If you'd like to unlock the full potential of Circle on NETGEAR, you'll need to subscribe to use our premium features, which include setting time limits for specific categories and platforms, as well as a total time limit; creating BedTimes and other OffTimes during the day when the internet is paused; and viewing more detailed usage statistics for a profile.
+If you'd like to unlock the full potential of Circle on NETGEAR, you'll need to subscribe to use our premium features, which include setting time limits for specific categories and platforms, as well as a total time limit, creating BedTimes and other OffTimes during the day when the internet is paused and viewing more detailed usage statistics for a profile.
 See this page for more details on what Circle premium is, and how to subscribe.